satra/NiPyPe-Paper/nipype_paper.rst

 A complete list of people who have contributed code to the project is available at http://nipy.org/nipype/contributors.html\ :sup:``[m] <#cmnt13>`_`\ .
-We thank Fernando Perez, Matthew Brett, Gael Varoquax, Jean-Baptiste Poline, Bertrand Thirion, Alexis Roche and Jarrod Millman for technical and social support and for design discussions.
+We thank Fernando Perez, Matthew Brett, Gael Varoquaux, Jean-Baptiste Poline, Bertrand Thirion, Alexis Roche and Jarrod Millman for technical and social support and for design discussions.
 We would like to thank Prof. John Gabrieli’s laboratory at MIT for testing NiPyPe through its